ctmm-initiative/ctmmweb/inst/app/help/1_upload_data.md

 ### Upload Data
 - Data must be (multiple) (compressed) csv file in [Movebank format](https://www.movebank.org/node/13).
 - The csv file can be compressed in `zip`, `gz`, `bzip` etc, but there can only be one file in a zip.
+    Manually marked outliers in csv will be removed in importing.
 - You can drag and drop files into the file uploader.
 Multiple files upload is not supported by all browsers.
 Chrome is the recommended browser.

 ### Save Progress